David Coleman (educator): Common Core

 In 2009, the National Governors Association and the Council of Chief State School Officers launched an initiative to write Common Core State Standards for elementary through high school English Language Arts and Mathematics.
 The Common Core State Standards aim to prepare students for college and careers by identifying the skills students should learn from kindergarten through high school.
 Coleman was on the English Language Arts writing team, which was chaired by SAP co-founder Pimentel.
 SAP co-founder Zimba was a leader on the Mathematics writing team.
 As of June 2014, the standards have been adopted by 44 states.
 Other states have not adopted the standards, or have adopted them temporarily then later backed away from adoption.

 Since Coleman's departure to head the College Board, Student Achievement Partners has continued to support implementation of the Common Core standards.

 College Board

 On 16 May 2012, College Board chose Coleman as its president for the SAT.
 Coleman has spoken about the need for the College Board to expand access to college for minority and low-income students who have demonstrated college potential.
 In 2014, Coleman and the College Board announced a redesign of the SAT, implemented in the spring of 2016.
 Changes included no penalty for unanswered questions, removal of obscure vocabulary words, making the essay optional, and a partnership with the Khan Academy to provide free test prep resources.
 The College Board's proposed changes to the SAT were discussed in the New York Times Magazine.
+Coleman's College Board compensation for FY 2020 was over $2.56 million.